-- Excessive Weight - Some people with obstructive sleep apnoea are overweight.
-Fat deposits around the upper airway can obstruct their breathing.
+- Excessive Weight - Some people with obstructive sleep apnoea are overweight as fat deposits around the upper airway can obstruct their breathing.
 Medical conditions associated with obesity include hypothyroidism, polycystic ovary syndrome, and other conditions.
-Not everyone who is overweight will suffer from OSA.
-Thin people can also suffer from the disorder.
+Not everyone who is overweight will suffer from OSA, and thin people can also suffer from the disorder.

 - Narrowed Airway - You can inherit naturally narrow airways through your genes.
 Your tonsils or adenoids may become enlarged, which can block the airway.

 - High blood pressure (hypertension) - OSA is common in people who have hypertension.